 Explore Shanklin Chine

 Shanklin Chine is a must-see and is the perfect way to walk off all those tea and scones.
 The tree-lined gorge was formed over thousands of years and now provides a stunning nature walk.
-As you wonder around, stop to visit the rescue tropical birds, wonder at the tropical plants that thrive here, and marvel at its waterfall.
+As you wander around, stop to visit the rescue tropical birds, wonder at the tropical plants that thrive here, and marvel at its waterfall.